andrmaz/andrmaz/README.md

 - 🔭 I’m currently working with Next.js 🚀
 - 🌱 I’m currently practicing using TypeScript 💪
-- 🤓 I'm currently learnig React Hooks 🤿
+- 🤓 I'm currently learnig React Patterns 🤯
-- 📫 How to reach me: mazbsorz@gmail.com 📧
 - 👯 I’m looking to collaborate on open source projects 🤗
 - 📚 I would love to learn more about GraphQL 😍